 A similar dynamic happens with vitamin B12 and folate.
 Folate, which is one of the eight B vitamins, depends on B12 to be absorbed, stored, and metabolized.
 This is important since vitamin B12 occurs naturally in meat, eggs, milk, and other foods of animal origin, while natural sources of folate include leafy greens, beans, and legumes.
 So, if a vegan isn’t getting enough B12 from their diet, they won’t be able to absorb folate and could become deficient in both of these essential nutrients.

 In an ideal world, we should get all of the nutrition we need from our diets, but practically, this may not be possible.
 The reality is that most people eat differently every day.
 One day they might hit a home run and eat a well-balanced diet, the next day it’ll be pizza and donuts.
 That’s where a multivitamin, or other dietary supplement, comes in.
 As their name suggests, supplements assist in covering all of our bases when diet alone can’t cut it.

 But when choosing supplements, there are important things to consider.
 Namely, how they’re made.
 Nutrients are only useful if they can be absorbed by our bodies.
-Most multivitamins and supplements that you find on store shelves are synthetic.
-At PURE SYNERGY® we create vitamins and minerals with organic vegetables, fruits, and other natural food sources.
+Most multivitamins and supplements that you find on store shelves are made with 100% synthetic nutrients.
+At PURE SYNERGY® we create food-form vitamins and minerals made with organic vegetables and fruits.
 This creates vitamins that are naturally bound in a synergy of beneficial cofactors and whole-food compounds.
-They are made from food, which allows our bodies to recognize, absorb, and utilize them as such.
+Because they are in a similar form to food, our bodies are able to recognize, absorb, and utilize them as such.